 Get To Know Them:

 I realise that this is starting to sound more like you’re reaching out to a potential love interest rather than a customer, but I promise it’s not heading that way.
 It’s important that you do a bit of background research before you craft the first message.
 How would you rather be approached, with a hard sales pitch or a friendly question about you?
 I know which one I’d prefer.
-Have a look at their personal profile to find a conversation opener, whether it’s about their job or their pet cat.
+Have a look at their personal profile to find a conversation starter, whether it’s about their job or their pet cat.
 Start the conversation by focusing on them, even if you don’t make a sale, at least you’ve made a good impression.
 Which is a vital part of selling on social.

 Now the conversation is (hopefully) flowing and your prospect seems comfortable, it’s time to introduce your sales pitch.
 The questions you ask at this point will determine whether this is the right person for your product or service.
 Everyone will do it differently, but a simple example would be to ask about their job and then move that on to if it keeps them busy.
 Assuming they said yes, you now need to strategically drop in your expertise.
 So if you’re selling window cleaning services, you should ask them “Does it make it hard to keep your windows clean?”.